-Greece: Extended tender deadline for underground gas storage facility in Kavala14.
-August 2020. / SEE Energy News
+Greece: Extended tender deadline for underground gas storage facility in Kavala, SEE Energy News

 The tender has been launched in late June.
 The deadline has been extended from initial 31 August to 30 September.
 Greek privatization fund TAIPED said that it has decided to extend the deadline for the submission of expression of interest for the concession for the use, development and operation of an underground natural gas storage facility in the almost depleted natural gas field South Kavala.
 TAIPED provided no explanation for the reason of this extension.